 Our first exhibition was held in 1981 in the Scout hut in Ebury Road, Rickmansworth.
 The queue of people stretched back to the High Street and the Police came along to see what the ‘trouble’ was.
 The success of this show prompted us to seek a larger venue.
 Thus we moved our exhibition to the Watersmeet theatre in Rickmansworth.
 The three shows held here were very successful but owing to circumstances beyond our control another move was required.
 By this time we had also outgrown our club “premises”.
 By chance we acquired the sole use of a rather dilapidated hut on the Lincolnsfield site in Watford.

-Now: Membership is in the mid twenties and we are always happy to welcome visitors and potential new members.
-We have access to the club room 7 days a week but our main club nights are Tuesdays and Thursdays 19.30 to about 22.00.
+Now: Membership is just over thirty and we are always happy to welcome visitors and potential new members.
+We have access to the club room 7 days a week but our main club nights are Tuesdays and Thursdays 19:30 to about 21:30.
+We also usually open up on Wednesday mornings from 10:00 until about midday.

-The club’s current ‘N’ gauge layout is called ‘Dudley Frey’, after a member who sadly passed away.
-It is a circuit, 16ft (5m) long and 3ft (0.9m) feet wide, with 4 running roads.
-Automatic light signals are installed and work is progressing on extensions to the layout.
+The club’s current ‘N’ gauge layout is called ‘Dudley Frey’, after a past member.
+It is a circuit, DC controlled, 16ft (5m) long and 3ft (0.9m) feet wide, with 4 running roads.
+Automatic light signals are installed and work is progressing on an extension to the layout including a Faller road scheme.

 Our ’00’ gauge exhibition layouts are called Tedburn St Mary and Silverbury.

-Silverbury is a modern image ‘00’ gauge DCC layout which has been extended and improved to rejoin the exhibition circuit in 2020, which started at Milton Keynes in February.
+Silverbury is a modern image ‘00’ gauge DCC layout which was extended and improved to rejoin the exhibition circuit in 2020, which started at Milton Keynes in February.
 It can be exhibited in a 35ft x 12ft (10.7m x 3.7m) circuit or end-to-end modes up to 36ft (11m) long.

-An 0-16.5 layout is being built, called ‘Jurassic Halt’ (What will it look like?
+Another project is a 0-16.5 layout called ‘Jurassic Halt’ (What will it look like?
 Wait and see!).

 Our Annual Exhibition is held at the Queens School in Bushey in early May and attracts 20 or so layouts, a good number of traders and society stands, as well as an extensive club stand selling members’ pre-used stock and other items.